algorand/go-algorand/data/transactions/logic/README_in.md

 TEAL is a bytecode based stack language that executes inside Algorand transactions to check the parameters of the transaction and approve the transaction as if by a signature.

-TEAL programs should be short, at most 1000 bytes including all constants and operations, and run fast as they are run in-line along with signature checking, transaction balance rule checking, and other checks during block assembly and validation.
+TEAL programs should be short and run fast as they are run in-line along with signature checking, transaction balance rule checking, and other checks during block assembly and validation.
+Many useful programs are less than 100 instructions.

 ## The Stack